WangyiNTU/WangyiNTU.github.io/_pages/about.md

 ## Recruitment/招生
-We are currently actively recruiting image/video processing, computer vision, 3D vision, and AI talents, including Research Fellows (1 position for 3D Vision), PhD students (including self-finance), and self-finance Master of Philosophy to join our group at Hong Kong Polytechnic University.
+We are currently actively recruiting image/video processing, computer vision, 3D vision, and AI talents, including PhD students (including self-finance), and a self-finance Master of Philosophy to join our group at Hong Kong Polytechnic University.

 <!---
 fill [here](https://forms.office.com/r/WKHmJEaBDb) or